willcassella/WillowEngine/README.md

 Note: While most of the engine is compilable and functional, some parts do not compile on any platforms; particularily the "GLRender" service.
 The rest of the engine is undergoing refactoring, and that module has not been updated to match new API.

+## What works

+Currently, not a whole lot.
+The "Client" runtime can start up and show a black screen, and while it's actually running the game behind the scenes, you can't see anything.
+Once the "GLRender" service is back up and running, you'll get a nice pretty picture of your game!

 ## Compiling the engine

 ### Windows